-- The substance which may have a potential for endocrine disrupting effect should be evaluated and eventually nominated as SVHC with special care as much as possible. - Promote the action to make subjects about the low dose effect by endocrine disruptor clear with a tangible deadline.
+- The substance which may have a potential for endocrine disrupting effect should be evaluated and eventually nominated as SVHC with special care as much as possible. - The Authorities of the EU should promote the action to make subjects about the low dose effect by endocrine disruptor clear with a tangible deadline.

-- Some substances, like "3-BENZYLIDENE CAMPHOR" evaluated as SVHC from January 2019, are evaluated as such based on the endocrine disrupting potential for human and environment, by the reason that the potential can be observed in some kinds of creatures, although the subjects mentioned as following are not reached a clear scientific conclusion.
+- Some substances, like "3-BENZYLIDENE CAMPHOR" concluded as SVHC from January 2019, are concluded as SVHC based on the endocrine disrupting potential for human and environment, by the reason that the potential can be observed in some kinds of creatures, although the subjects mentioned as following are not reached a clear scientific conclusion.
 On the other hands, in reality, markets tend to eliminate the substances listed on the SVHC list before actual hazard level becomes clear, in case of the possibility to be added them to authorization in the future. - The subjects about potency of endocrine disruptors are not reached clear scientific conclusions yet, like it can be settled any thresholds of endocrine disruption or not, and the thresholds can be measured or not.